ajclark/zap/README.md

 # zap
-Zap is designed to transmit a single file as quickly as possible over a high-latency, high-bandwidth internet connection. e.g. California to New York, London to Sydney, or within datacenters.
+Zap is designed to transmit a single file as quickly as possible over a high-latency, high-bandwidth network connection. e.g. California to New York, London to Sydney, or within datacenters.
 Zap is 6-8X faster than conventional file transfer tools and has been tested with 100 Gbps NICs.
 Zap's goal is to saturate the network interface, even over high-latency links.

 ## How does Zap work?
 Zap splits a single file in to 'streams' and copies all streams in parallel via SSH.
 This creates multiple parallel network flows that increases the aggregate utilization of the network pipe.
 Zap does not use any additional local disk space when creating streams, instead Zap reads the input file at different offsets in parallel and streams these offsets directly across the network via SSH.
 This saves time and avoids wasting local disk space.